FEMA Fire Management Assistance Declaration – Idaho Sunset Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Oregon to supplement state, tribal and local recovery efforts in areas affected by the Alder Springs Fire on June 16, 2025.
+FEMA has issued a Fire Management Assistance Declaration for the state of Colorado to supplement state, tribal and local recovery efforts in areas affected by the Oak Fire on August 10, 2025.
 The following counties have been approved for assistance:

 Public Assistance: